 A debtor, that is a legal entity, is obligated to file a petition for bankruptcy within 30 days from the moment it became aware or, when exercising professional care, could have become aware that it is in failure.
 The same obligation applies also to the statutory body or members of the statutory body of such debtor, its liquidator (if the debtor is being wound-up) or its legal representative.
 Not observing the above obligation may result in personal liability of responsible persons for damage inflicted upon the creditors, or even the criminal prosecution of responsible persons.
-Since 1 January 2016, if a responsible person breaches its obligation to file a petition for bankruptcy within the statutory deadline, the statutory assumption applies that a contractual penalty of EUR 12,500 has been agreed between such responsible person and the respective limited liability company, simple joint stock company or joint stock company.
-Any agreement between the responsible person and limited liability company, simple joint stock company or joint stock company that excludes or limits the contractual penalty is prohibited.
-The company may not waive its right to the contractual penalty, and the company and responsible person may not enter into a settlement agreement or set off such receivable.
+Since 1 January 2016, if a responsible person breaches its obligation to file a petition for bankruptcy within the statutory deadline, the statutory assumption applies that a contractual penalty of EUR 12,500 has been agreed between such responsible person and the respective limited liability company, simple joint stock company or joint stock company not waive its right to the contractual penalty, and the company and responsible person may not enter into a settlement agreement or set off such receivable.
 If the trustee claims the contractual penalty, the right to claim damages exceeding the contractual penalty is not affected.